oracle/odpi/doc/src/public_structs/dpiSubscrCreateParams.rst

     Specifies the namespace in which the subscription is created.
-It is expected to be one of the values from the enumeration :ref:`dpiSubscrNamespace`.
+It is expected to be one of the values from the enumeration :ref:`dpiSubscrNamespace<dpiSubscrNamespace>`.
 The default value is
     DPI_SUBSCR_NAMESPACE_DBCHANGE.

 .. member:: dpiSubscrProtocol dpiSubscrCreateParams.protocol

     Specifies the protocol used for sending notifications for the subscription.
-    It is expected to be one of the values from the enumeration :ref:`dpiSubscrProtocol`.
+    It is expected to be one of the values from the enumeration :ref:`dpiSubscrProtocol<dpiSubscrProtocol>`.
 The default value is
     DPI_SUBSCR_PROTO_CALLBACK.

 .. member:: dpiSubscrQOS dpiSubscrCreateParams.qos

     Specifies the quality of service flags to use with the subscription.
-It is expected to be one or more of the values from the enumeration :ref:`dpiSubscrQOS`, OR'ed together.
+It is expected to be one or more of the values from the enumeration :ref:`dpiSubscrQOS<dpiSubscrQOS>`, OR'ed together.
 The default value is to have no flags set.

 .. member:: dpiOpCode dpiSubscrCreateParams.operations

     Specifies which operations on the registered tables or queries should result in notifications.
-It is expected to be one or more of the values from the enumeration :ref:`dpiOpCode`, OR'ed together.
+It is expected to be one or more of the values from the enumeration :ref:`dpiOpCode<dpiOpCode>`, OR'ed together.
 The default value is DPI_OPCODE_ALL_OPS.

 .. member:: uint32_t dpiSubscrCreateParams.portNumber